 Beyond small molecules, we have also launched rigorous efforts to discover and advance biologic drug candidates, such as bispecific antibodies, antibody drug conjugates (ADCs) and other innovative biologics that have the potential to become anti-cancer therapies.
-ADCs in particular present a unique opportunity for new cancer treatments, given their capabilities to deliver anti-cancer payload drugs to targets with increased precision while minimizing impact on healthy tissues, and have been validated by the multiple regulatory approvals for the commercial sale of ADCs since the beginning of 2020.
+ADCs in particular present a unique opportunity for new cancer treatments, given their capabilities to deliver anti-cancer payload drugs to targets with increased precision while minimizing impact on healthy tissues, and have been validated by the multiple regulatory approvals for the commercial sale of ADCs.
 To facilitate the growth of these biologics programs, we have established multiple research collaborations and in-licensing arrangements, expanding our access to antibodies or other binders, which are the starting point for use with additional technology platforms that we employ to generate next-generation ADCs or bispecific antibodies.
-We have already made significant progress under these arrangements and believe we will continue to do so.
+We have made significant progress under these arrangements and believe we will continue to do so.
 For example, based on promising preclinical data for XB002 (formerly known as ICON-2), the lead Tissue Factor ADC program under our research collaboration with Iconic Therapeutics, Inc. (Iconic), we exercised our exclusive option to license XB002 in December 2020.
 Following the FDA's acceptance of our IND for XB002 in April 2021, we initiated a phase 1 clinical trial in June 2021.
-We have expanded our access to antibodies through arrangements with WuXi Biologics and through the execution of an asset purchase agreement with GamaMabs Pharma SA (GamaMabs), under which we will, upon the closing of the Cambidities and bubject to certain conditions, acquire all rights, title and interest in GamaMabs' antibody program directed at anti-Müllerian hormone receptor 2 (AMHR2), a novel oncology target with relevance in multiple forms of cancer.
-These antibodies, as well as those originating from collaboration with Invenra, Inc., provide starting points for the construction of ADCs through our col
+We have expanded our access to antibodies through arrangements with WuXi Biologics Ireland Limited (WuXi Bio), focused on leveraging WuXi Bio's panel of monoclonal antibodies against an undisclosed target for the development of ADC, bispecific and certain other novel tumor-targeting biologics, and through the execution of an asset purchase agreement with GamaMabs Pharma SA (GamaMabs), under which we will, upon the closing of the asset purchase and subject to certain conditions, acquire all rights, title and interest in GamaMabs' antibody program directed at anti-Müllerian hormone receptor 2 (AMHR2), a novel oncology target with relevance in multiple forms of cancer.
+These antibodies, as well as those originating from collaboration with Invenra, Inc. (Invenra), which was expanded in August 2021 to include an additional 20 oncology targets, provide starting points for the construction of ADCs through our collaborations with NBE-Therapeutics AG and Catalent, Inc.'s wholly owned subsidiaries Redwood Bioscience, Inc., R.P.
+Scherer Technologies, LLC and Catalent Pharma Solutions, Inc., utilizing their site-specific conjugation technologies and payloads.
+In addition, our collaboration with Adagene Inc. (Adagene), focused on using Adagene's SAFEbodyTM technology to develop novel masked ADCs or other innovative biologics, provides potential for developing ADCs or other biologics with improved therapeutic index.

 We will continue to engage in business development initiatives aimed at acquiring and in-licensing promising oncology platforms and assets and then further characterize and develop them utilizing our established preclinical and clinical development infrastructure.
-In total, we are advancing drug candidates across approximately 20 ongoing discovery programs toward and through preclinical development, and subject to preclinical data, we have the potential to submit multiple INDs later in 2021.
+In total, we are advancing drug candidates across approximately 25 ongoing discovery programs toward and through preclinical development.